And now we’re hungry.

 Note: According to a recent recommendation from the American Academy of Allergy, Asthma and Immunology, highly allergenic foods like nuts can be introduced into infants' diets as early as six months.

 These nutritious fruits contain quercetin, which helps stimulate brain activity.
 Apples are easy to offer as a first food and throughout your baby's transitional food stages.
 (Check out this great applesauce recipe!)
 As they become more comfortable with finger foods and as they develop teeth, you could offer apples with nut butter as a healthy pairing.

 Lentils are available in various forms and are an extremely popular offering on the east side of the world.
 They are especially nutritious because they contain fiber, iron and protein.
-They’re soft and easy to cook (no soaking required) and could easily be blended into puree or soup form.
-They’re also one of the lighter legume and bean options to initially offer.
+They're soft and easy to cook (no soaking required) and can easily be blended into puree or soup form.
+They're also one of the lighter legume and bean options to initially offer.

 9. Leafy Greens

 While these may be hard to offer initially as a single vegetable, they could be used as a blend so they're tolerated better.
 For example, you could blend spinach with apple or carrots.
 Because many leafy greens contain nitrates, it is often recommended as a later introduction at perhaps closer to 10 months onwards.

 Leafy greens such as spinach or kale offer the lutein and Vitamin K which contribute to positive brain activity.

 Babies' growing brains require DHA, an omega-3 fatty acid that is essential to cognitive development.
 Salmon is an excellent dietary source of DHA.
 You could mash some cooked, mix into a puree or even create a salmon burger or nuggets if finger foods are accepted.

 - Singing to your baby is great for their brain development, says new ... ›

 - It's science: paid parental leave is good for baby's developing brain ... ›